 Smoothness can also affect how your plectrum actually plays.
 Rough varieties can catch the strings slightly but generally offer more grip as you strum.

 These are a sort of antique guitar pick and are a very rare find, seeing as tortoise shell was rightly banned in the ‘70s to protect the endangered Hawksbill turtle.

 Despite this, some guitarists manage to find them and believe they offer a pleasing warm tone and smooth handling.

-Of course, being made from such tough shell keratin, they are extremely durable, last for years and can be re-sculpted if they ever wear down in places.
+Of course, being made from such tough shell keratin, they are extremely durable and last for years (and can be re-sculpted if they ever wear down in places).